dydx/das/README.md

 # Destroy All Software - Code

-Code comes from videos on the [Destroy All Software screencasts](https://www.destroyallsoftware.com/screencasts)
+Code comes from videos on [Destroy All Software](https://www.destroyallsoftware.com/screencasts)

 # Contents